 Detroit Design 2067 is a week-long, youth-driven immersion program designed by the Detroit Historical Society to offer a cross section of high school students from throughout the metropolitan area an opportunity to be positioned as leaders for the future.
 This in-depth experience that will provide them an opportunity to:

-- Explore the history of July 1967 and its relevance in their daily life experiences (e.g., interactive discussions, historic tours, the Detroit 67: Perspectives facilitated tour experience, opportunities to explore critical issues impacting the city – as they would define them— and identify possible solutions);
+- Explore the history of July 1967 and its relevance in their daily life experiences (e.g., interactive discussions, historic tours with Jamon Jordan and the Detroit 67: Perspectives facilitated tour experience, opportunities to explore critical issues impacting the city – as they would define them— and identify possible solutions);

-- Connect with several partner organizations in the Detroit 67 Project network to learn about their work and how they serve the community (as potential future opportunities for continued learning, employment, and volunteerism);
+- Connect with several partner organizations in the D67 Network to learn about their work, how they serve the community, and opportunities for young people to add value (e.g., activism, continued learning, employment, and volunteerism);

-- Be inspired to take initiative on some form of social, civic or political action that addresses a problem in their neighborhood or broader community through a special series of design thinking/problem solving activities created by our consultant, Chanel Beebe.
+- Be inspired to take initiative on some form of social, civic, or political action that addresses a problem in their neighborhood or the broader community through a special series of design thinking/problem solving activities created by our consultant, Chanel Beebe.

 The 2019 session of Detroit Design 2067 will take place from April 1 – April 6, 2019 at the Detroit Historical Museum with a student orientation on March 30, 2019.
 Completed applications must be submitted by 5:00 pm on February 1, 2019.